 The Way of Escape

-We can certainly flee the room or situation, if we’re able.
+We can certainly flee the room or situation if we’re able.
 Take Joseph, for example.
-He took off running as if he was being chased by a nest full of angry hornets.
+He ran as if he was being chased by a nest full of angry hornets.
 He didn’t want to get stung!

 She caught him by his garment, saying, “Lie with me.”
 But he left his garment in her hand and fled and got out of the house.
 Genesis 39:12 ESV